A. What is Intellectual Property Law?

 - Fourth, patents are by far one of the most useful means for protecting intellectual property, and companies are continually investing aggressively in the prosecution of patents.
 The fact that there are so few patent attorneys compounds the demand for them at most points in time.
 Given the importance of patent work, we have dedicated a more comprehensive discussion to understanding the continual need in this sector of law below.

 Patent law is without a doubt one of the most active areas for any type of recruiting in the United States, and we have seen no noticeable slowdown in patent recruiting despite the slowdown in the American economy that started in late 2000.
 As the American economy continues technology-oriented growth, the need for patent attorneys will follow.
+Finding an IP lawyer is something that many startup, small, medium, and large businesses all do at some point in their existence.
 There are several reasons patent attorneys are in such demand:

 - First, one of the reasons that the need for patent attorneys is so strong is that there are very few of them.
 Over the past five years, the percentage of practicing patent attorneys simply has not increased as a percentage of all the attorneys practicing in the United States.
 The percentage of practicing patent attorneys compared with the total attorney population has consistently remained at approximately 1.5 percent.
 There are only approximately 20,000 patent attorneys in the United States, while there are approximately 1,500,000 other attorneys.